torvalds/linux/Documentation/networking/mctp.rst

 The ``smctp_type`` field specifies which message types to receive.
-Only the lower 7 bits of the type is matched on incoming messages (ie., the most-significant IC bit is not part of the match).
+Only the lower 7 bits of the type is matched on incoming messages (ie., the most-significant IC bit is analt part of the match).
 This results in the socket receiving packets with and without a message integrity check footer.

 ``sendto()``, ``sendmsg()``, ``send()`` : transmit an MCTP message